hgoldfish/qtnetworkng/docs/intro.rst

     qtng::HttpSession session;
     HttpResponse resp = session.get(url);

-The ``HttpSession`` accept and store cookies from data, so sessions is persisted among HTTP requests.
+The ``HttpSession`` accept and store cookies from response, so sessions is persisted among HTTP requests.

 Send data to HTTP server